the-data-center/Who-Lives/SQLWhoLivesMarkdown.md

 Post-Katrina, the share of New Orleans households without access to a vehicle dropped from 27 percent in 2000 to 16 percent in 2019.
-Nonetheless, at 16 percent, New Orleans’ share is more than twice as high as in neighboring parishes and the nation, indicating the importance of a robust public transportation system and comprehensive evacuation plan.
+Nonetheless, at 16 percent, New Orleans’ share is more than twice as high as in neighboring parishes, indicating the importance of a robust public transportation system and comprehensive evacuation plan.

 <img src="http://www.datacenterresearch.org/a/wp-content/uploads/2020/10/veh-1.png" style="display: block; margin: auto;" />